 There are 400,000+ children that need a home and family in the USA alone.
-If you can’t have children or you are waiting to have children, consider fostering.
+If you can’t have children or you are waiting to have children, consider volunteering and helping out foster kids.
 It is a great way to help out your community, help your family grow in character, and help a child.
 As we endeavor to foster we are surprised at the comments we hear from others.
 But we move through the fear and thankfully have been privileged to love many children.

-There is a well known quote (Alfred Lord Tennyson) that is most appropriate here.
+There is a wonderful quote from Alfred Lord Tennyson that is most appropriate here.

 “I hold it true, whatever befall; I feel it when I sorrow most, ’tis better to have loved and lost, than to never have loved at all”

 We have never been guaranteed time with any child or person!
 It is important that we give and love without expectations.